KordingLab/KordingLab.github.io/_posts/2017-06-08-write-wikipedia-ad.md

 ## Which software packages do we already know about

 We would like both commercial and free software to be described and we would like the page to be reasonably complete.
 Here are a few that we are aware of: [Purple Robot](https://tech.cbits.northwestern.edu/purple-robot/), [Passive Data Kit](https://passivedatakit.org/ ), [Beiwe](https://mental.jmir.org/2016/2/e16/), [the Aware Framework](http://www.awareframework.com/), [Psychological Technologies](http://www.psyt.co.uk/).
-There are certainly more and we would expect you to search for them.
+[Apple Research Kit](http://www.mobihealthnews.com/content/researchkit-steps-av-features-adds-new-testing-abilities?mkt_tok=eyJpIjoiTURFM1l6Y3lOVGN5WlRFeSIsInQiOiJMM2ZveW1RSFpyXC9KNUNpT1dmbzJtd2F3cUtFbW4wSkQ4VmVhY2lIb3ZmaHJzdnFjZ1JRQW1rM1kyWUxjd1RSd2ttc3dwRUxIRGxqYUNcL3ZZcDJ0YXJXT1wvaFBtckI2R29PNlVUbU9DaDFPcU51cmZyN2ZtUHY0M0tTV3lXR2dLYiJ9) There are certainly more and we would expect you to search for them.

 ## What information would we like to have